VeH-c/Colemak-CA-QWERTY-Ctrl-WIN/README.md

 Some things I'll like to see or am thinking about
 1. An [AHK](https://autohotkey.com/) version
 2. Maybe adding **ALT** to the Qwerrty mapping
+3. A Linux & Mac version
+4. Making a how to just incase ??? desides to get rid of his gitgub
+5. Doing this for colemak & it's Mod's

+Seggested pirings
+3. A way of either Shiftlocking or on AHK script that makes Shift + (CapsLock as backspace) toggle Capitalization
+4. My Things that shows a toaste notifiacation when CAPlock or  Nuklock state is toggled TODO

 <details>
 <summary> Common Qwerty Shortcut keys preserved </summary>